More Compost Tea Stuff

 Back in 2006, when I first started garden writing, I was invited to give a talk in Michigan.
 It was really exciting to get this kind of invitation so early in my writing career and I was thrilled to have the opportunity to talk to an audience that wasn’t composed primarily of students or academics.

 Looking back at those talks…well…they weren’t particularly good.
-Sure, there was good information, but I wasn’t particularly comfortable giving talks at that stage and so I’m not sure I got my information across nearly as well as I should have.
+Sure, there was good information, but I wasn’t particularly comfortable giving talks at that stage and so I’m not sure I got my information across nearly as well as I should have.… Continue reading this article “Jeff Ball”

 Our visiting professor weighs in on potatoes

 According to the FAO (and their “year of the potato” campaign from 2008), 2008 was the year of the potato.
 Did you all notice?
 I may not have, except for the year-long display in the horticulture building at the University of Minnesota.
 What I recently became curious about was how much garden space it would take for a person to grow enough potatoes to satisfy their annual average consumption.
-But if you make it past that math in this blog entry, you’ll read about recent congressional action on the tasty tuber.
-The government is not telling us how many rows of potatoes to plant in our backyard, but they’re discussing how many potatoes our kids can eat.
+But if you make it past that math in this blog entry, you’ll read about recent congressional action on the tasty tuber. … Continue reading this article “Our visiting professor weighs in on potatoes”

 Leaves for Lawn Fertilizer

 Yesterday I happened to see a garden calendar encouraging people to pick up their leaves so that they don’t pollute streams and lakes by encouraging algae to grow.
 This was a good idea, I thought, but then I started to wonder whether leaves on the lawn might not be a better idea?
 After all, the reason that leaves cause algal growth in water is because of the nutrients they have.
-And if they have nutrients couldn’t those be used for fertilizer instead of the regular fertilizers which we use?
-What if we raked all of our leaves onto our yards?
+And if they have nutrients couldn’t those be used for fertilizer instead of the regular fertilizers which we use? … Continue reading this article “Leaves for Lawn Fertilizer”

 The Wrong Message

 Every once in awhile I’ll see a new garden product that really speaks to me.
 Something that promises spectacular results on some garden problem that I’ve had to deal with before and attacks it in a novel way.
 Then I’ll read the advertising materials for the product and be let down before even trying it.
-Such is the case for a new product called Liquid Ladybug (which, by the way, is one of the niftiest product names that I’ve ever seen — so there’s a win for the company!).
+Such is the case for a new product called Liquid Ladybug (which, by the way, is one of the niftiest product names that I’ve ever seen — so there’s a win for the company!).… Continue reading this article “The Wrong Message”

 The Genetically Modified Kentucky Bluegrass Problem (The Anger As Promised)

 One of the nice things about my job is that I get to work with a lot of other researchers who work in a lot of different areas.
 One of these areas is molecular biology and I certainly know people who have genetically engineered plants to do one thing or another.
 Maybe it’s because I know so many people who work with them, but I’m not fundamentally opposed to genetically engineered crops.
-Which isn’t to say I’m not concerned about certain genetically modified crops, but in general I think that the systems we have in place to review them have done a decent job of making sure that nothing too terrible is released.
+Which isn’t to say I’m not concerned about certain genetically modified crops, but in general I think that the systems we have in place to review them have done a decent job of making sure that nothing too terrible is released.… Continue reading this article “The Genetically Modified Kentucky Bluegrass Problem (The Anger As Promised)”

 Disagreeing With Colleagues